Gorgexpress/bullet_manager/README.md

 Shoutouts to [This module.](https://github.com/SleepProgger/godot_stuff/tree/master/examples/BulletTest/modules) by SleepProgger.
 It was a very helpful reference for getting this module started!

-# TODO
+# Future
+Sometimes, you'll want bullets with more advanced physics logic.
+Acceleration, separate x and y velocities, etc. I don't want to have bullets with different properties, as everything can be done by manipulating the speed and angle.
+I could, however, make it easier to do so.
+Right now, you can attach a script to BulletManager that stores the bullet returned by add_bullet in an array.
+You can loop over this list in _physics_process to manipulate the speed and angle, but you'll have to call is_instance_valid(bullet) on each bullet to make sure it hasn't been freed.
+What can I do to make implementing bullets with different physics easier?

+Rendering can be improved.
+Materials apply to every bullet type in the manager.
+Not sure how to get around that one.
+Right now, you would animate bullets by using an AnimationPlayer on the BulletManagerType node.
+This means animation state for all bullets of the same type are synced.
+Most shmups seem to sync animations, but I'm sure some would rather have each bullet be animated individually.

 Bullets are currently held in a doubly linked list, and are created/deleted on demand.
 A free list with pooling would be more efficient.
 Not a high priority though.

-Bullet properties aren't set in stone.
-Might want to add new ones, like max acceleration.
-Could use angles instead of a normalized direction vector.
-Maybe I don't need to store a Transform2D for each bullet.

-Materials apply to every bullet type in the manager.
-Not sure how to get around that one.

 If I could avoid making bullets Objects, without making significant sacrifices, that would be nice.